Master Gardener: Now is the time to plant crapemyrtles

-Crapemyrtles first made their way to our continent in 1759 and could be seen at George Washington’s Mount Vernon home in the 1790’s.
-Commercial introduction began in Charleston, S.C. when a French biologist named Andre Michaux built a nursery to grow these beautiful plants.
+Crapemyrtles first made their way to our continent in 1759 and could be seen at George Washington’s Mount Vernon home in the 1790s.
+Commercial introduction began in Charleston, South Carolina, when a French biologist named Andre Michaux built a nursery to grow these beautiful plants.

-We can group most of the over 50 varieties of crapemyrtles into four different size groups.
-First, we have the tree form which grows to between 15 and 35 feet tall.
-These tree form crapemyrtles produce an interesting bark with shades of gray, gray-green and brown.
+We can group most of the over 50 varieties of crapemyrtles into four size groups.
+First, we have the tree form, which grows to between 15 and 35 feet tall.
+These tree-form crapemyrtles produce an interesting bark with shades of gray, gray-green and brown.

-Shrub forms of crapemyrtle grow to between 6 and 15 feet tall while dwarf varieties are those who rise to less than 6 feet in stature.
+Shrub forms of crapemyrtle grow to between 6 and 15 feet tall, while dwarf varieties are those who rise to less than 6 feet.
 However, if you don’t prune a dwarf crapemyrtle, over time it can come close to shrub status.

 People are also reading…

-If you want to add a crapemyrtle or two to you landscape, they will grow best in areas that get full sun.
+If you want to add a crapemyrtle or two to your landscape, they will grow best in areas that get full sun.
 As an additional bonus, crapemyrtles do well in almost any soil.
-Add to that they can tolerate occasional drought conditions and you have what sounds like a perfect plant for Oklahoma.
+Add to that they can tolerate occasional drought conditions, and you have what sounds like a perfect plant for Oklahoma.

 To ensure success when planting new crapemyrtles in your landscape, here’s a few tips to give them the best shot at thriving.